Eva Mendes: Beginnings and breakthrough (1998–2001)

-Mendes began her acting career after a talent manager saw her photo in a friend's portfolio.
-Her first film role was that of one in a group of young people who become lost in middle America in the direct-to-video horror film Children of the Corn V: Fields of Terror.
+Mendes started her acting career after a talent manager saw her photograph in a friend's portfolio.
+Her first film role was as part of a group of young people who become lost in middle America in the direct-to-video horror film Children of the Corn V: Fields of Terror.
 Mendes was disappointed in her performance and soon hired an acting coach.
-She subsequently took on the roles of a bridesmaid in the comedy A Night at the Roxbury (1998), with Will Ferrell and Chris Kattan, a housekeeper in the fantasy family film My Brother the Pig (1999), with Scarlett Johansson, and that of an ill-fated film student in the slasher film Urban Legends: Final Cut (2000).
+She subsequently took on the roles of a bridesmaid in the comedy A Night at the Roxbury (1998) with Will Ferrell and Chris Kattan, a housekeeper in the fantasy family film My Brother the Pig (1999) with Scarlett Johansson, and an ill-fated film student in the slasher film Urban Legends: Final Cut (2000).
+She was considered for a role in the film Piñero (2001) by director Leon Ichaso but did not get the part.